Stream order: Usage

 The classic use of stream order is in general hydrological cartography.
 Stream order systems are also important for the systematic mapping of a river system, enabling the clear labelling and ordering of streams.

 The Strahler and Shreve methods are particularly valuable for the modelling and morphometric analysis of river systems, because they define each section of a river.
 That allows the network to be separated at each gauge or outflow into upstream and downstream regimes, and for these points to be classified.
 These systems are also used as a basis for modelling the water budget using storage models or time-related, precipitation-outflow models and the like.

 In the GIS-based earth sciences these two models are used because they show the graphical extent of a river object.
-Hack, Strahler and Shreve order can be computed by RivEX, an ESRI ArcGIS Pro 3.3.x tool.

 Research activity following Strahler's 1952 report has focused on solving some challenges when converting two-dimensional maps into three-dimensional vector models.
 One challenge has been to convert rasterized pixel images of streams into vector format.
 Another problem has been that map scaling adjustments when using GIS may alter the stream classification by a factor or one or two orders.
 Depending on the scale of the GIS map, some fine detail of the tree structure of a river system can be lost.

 Research efforts by private industry, universities and federal government agencies such as the EPA and USGS have combined resources and aligned focus to study these and other challenges.
 The principal intent is to standardize software and programming rules so GIS data is consistently reliable at any map scale.
 To this end, both the EPA and USGS have spearheaded standardization efforts, culminating in the creation of The National Map.
 Both federal agencies, as well as leading private industry software companies have adopted Horton's and Strahler's stream order vector principles as the basis for coding logic rules built into the standardized National Map software.